peterferguson/socii/README.md

       - price (should query this in the function?)
     - These will be sent not as kwargs but just args in a chat bot command.
     - Chat execution will provide some extra context for a better UX (user need only input asset, shares & select orderType button )
-- [ ] Create webhook for chatbot commands
+- [X] Create webhook for chatbot commands
   - Either a vercel or gcp cloud function in either python or NodeJS
-- [ ] Repurpose giphy functionality for `/buy` & `/sell` commands or `/trade` (or `/invest` to stick to company ethos) leaning on orderType arg
+- [X] Repurpose giphy functionality for `/buy` & `/sell` commands or `/trade` (or `/invest` to stick to company ethos) leaning on orderType arg
   - giphy command comes with send, shuffle & cancel functionality.
 In this space we could present a asset card with the (real-time) purchase price, orderType selector & cancel option.
 As a starting point.

+## Notes

+A buy command has been created with simply a ticker as the arg.
+The advanced users of the chat bot will avail of the above more than the regular user.
+We NEED to tailor to the regular user first for a mvp.
+Meaning simpler UI navigation & UX, i.e. autocomplete with recently viewed tickers/ most popular tickers & autocomplete command options.

+ALTHOUGH this is MVP feature we have already implemented the commands so launching is first priority regardless of usability hindering features.
+So todays work is to get the command linked to actual trade execution!

-### Notes
+### Mechanism

-##### Giphy Command Generalisation

-The giphy command works off of two key aspects in the MessagingInput custom stream component.
-Those are two custom handlers

-1. overrideSubmitHanler

-    - handles the state for giphy icon input on submission of the `/giphy` command

-2. onChange

-    - handles the state for removing the giphy icon on deletion key
+confirm buy command
+->
+send mentions in a chat message with thread for confirmation of trade with other investors -> some db collection tracking the submissions of investors with a document function which is somehow triggered by the total investor count reaching the member count on this.